-Press and hold the Power ON/OFF pushbutton for approximately fifteen (15) seconds until the Charging/Inverting Status LED (see Figure 3-5) comes on and flashes rapidly; once the rapid flashing has begun, release the Power ON/OFF pushbutton.
-The Status LED will go off after the pushbutton is released.
+Certain faults require the inverter to be reset.
+To perform an inverter reset (also known as a soft reset), press and hold the Power ON/OFF button (see Figure 4-1) for approximately fifteen (15) seconds until the Charging/Inverting Status LED comes on and flashes rapidly.
+Once the rapid flashing has begun, release the Power ON/OFF button.
+The Status LED will go off after the button is released.